-Accounting standard 2, Inventory valuation Complete Guide
+Accounting standard 2 (AS 2), Inventory valuation Complete Guide

 Accounting standard 2, Inventory valuation

 This Accounting Standard applies to Level I, Level II and Level III Entities.

 - a) Work in progress arising under construction contracts, including directly related service contracts.

 - b) Work in progress arising in the ordinary course of business of service providers.